 Once we started to work on Hindi Mono, we came across the challenge of compounds structures.
 Native speaker testing determined that around 22,000 of compounds required manual verification for the tilde-replacement problem.
 To solve this puzzle, we raised massive content volume in Hindi and combed the examples to determine the patterns of compound building and eliminate tilde factor.
 Thus, 22,000 variations that required manual check scaled down to 800 and one week of work.
 If not for this optimization solution, it might have taken 3-4 months for a linguist to go though all the entries.

 That was a great example of strategic thinking, but this is only a single issue.
-For now, the optimization of initial data ordering and cleaning rests on the artists of data munging or wrangling.

 The Future of DCF